 - Lilies (especially those in the ‘true lily’ and ‘daylily’ families – more info here)

 - Succulents (particularly ‘sticks on fire’ or pencil cactus)

 - Peace lilies (a very popular indoor plant)

 - Devil’s ivy (also a hip indoor plant)

 Signs of poisoning in dogs and cats

 No one wants to think about their beloved pet being sick, but it’s important to know the signs of poisoning.
-That way, you can take quick action and get them to the vet ASAP.
+Because despite not wanting to think about it, it’s better to do so in advance.

 If your dog or cat does manage to ingest something toxic, they may show any of the following symptoms:

 - Excessive drooling or foaming at the mouth